Eric J. Cockayne

 B.S., Physics, SUNY at Buffalo, 1988

-- Modeling and theory of the atomic and electronic structure of metal-oxide semiconductor interfaces; prediction of properties of advanced gate stacks for CMOS applications; modeling of defects in these systems.
+- Modeling and theory of the atomic and electronic structure of oxide surfaces and interfaces; modeling of defects in these systems.

 - Modeling and ab-initio calculations of defects in graphene; modeling of graphene growth.

 - Theory, modeling, and simulation of the dielectric properties of complex oxides; models for local structure in these materials.

 - Generation of atomistic models based on first-principles calculations; Monte Carlo and molecular dynamics simulations of such models; computational phase diagrams for structural phase transitions.